 As you start cleaning more homes and continue to time yourself and your team, you can fine tune your cleaning times to better reflect your service.

 With move out cleanings I highly recommend you quote a certain price, but disclose the number of hours you planned for.
 Tell the client that if it takes longer or less time then you will adjust the price accordingly.
 These types of cleanings can go really well, or you cleaning team could really be walking into a disaster!
 It all depends on how well the home was kept up.

-Once you have determined what you are going to charge, stick to it!
-You will do your research and determine the price structure that will best fit your company and the services you offer.
-Don’t fall into the trap of charging less for one customer and more for another.
-When they see your service in action they will be happy to pay the fee that you worked so hard to develop 🙂
+Once you have determined how much you are going to charge for house cleaning services, stick to it!
+You will do your research and determine the price structure that will best suit your company and the services you offer.
+Don’t fall into the trap of charging less for one client and more for another.
+When clients see your service in action they will be happy to pay the fee that you worked so hard to develop 🙂

 Plus…When you start getting referrals from existing clients, they will talk about service and rates.
-You will not want to explain to Susan why her neighbor Debbie pays $40 less.
+You will not want to explain to Susan why her neighbor Debbie pays $40 less than she does.

-Your quoting will be very streamlined.
+Using this process for determining what you will charge for house cleaning services will streamline your quoting process.
 No crazy calculations will have to be done.
-With your new pricing worksheet you will be able to easily implement quoting across several plate forms such as over the phone, website forms, and over social media.
+With your new house cleaning price worksheet you will be able to easily implement quoting across several plat forms.
+You will be able to quote your cleaning services over the phone, on website forms, and over social media.

 Phew!!!
-There you have it in 2118 words…How to determine what you should charge for cleaning services!
+There you have it in 2118 words…How to determine how much you should charge for house cleaning services!